 What Do We Do?

-The Ombuds Office provides confidential, neutral, independent and informal assistance to faculty and postdocs at Brown who have concerns arising from or affecting their work and studies at Brown.
-The office is a good source of support for those in the Brown faculty and postdoc community who want to develop options for addressing a particular concern or who may wish to consider learning how to deal with issues on their own.
+The Ombuds Office provides confidential, neutral, independent and informal assistance to faculty, staff, postdocs and graduate students at Brown who have concerns arising from or affecting their life at Brown.
+The office is a good source of support for those in the Brown community who want to develop options for addressing a particular concern or who may wish to consider learning how to deal with issues on their own.

 We listen, offer information about policies and procedures, help people identify and examine options for resolving concerns, offer education and consultation, accept suggestions and data from individuals who seek a confidential channel for surfacing responsible concerns about the University, and help to work for orderly and responsible systems change.
 The Brown Ombudsperson reports to the President.